DaSonOfPoseidon/IT4320-Final/README.md

 - Student seat reservation with column-based pricing
 - Admin dashboard with seating chart and sales tracking
 - E-ticket generation and reservation management
+- Responsive, JS-backed page features (idk if that was allowed but I couldn't figure it out in python)

 ## Quick Start